andreywc/94870-portfolio/critiquebydesign.md

 In the two sketches I drew, I tried to change the type of visualization into bar charts to make it simple and easy for users to know the top cities of batting averages in cricket games.
 As I think the original color of the visualization is distracting and unfriendly to the eyes, I also changed the color and only highlight the one that has the highest data.

 #### Feedbacks on sketch 1 and 2
-I interviewed two friends of mine for feedbacks.
+I interviewed two person for feedbacks.
 1. Student, 23 years old
 2. Student, 29 years old